 Schedule a Consultation

 Fungal infections can be painful, unpleasant, and difficult to deal with.
 By seeing a board-certified dermatologist such as Dr. Krathen, you can get some relief.
-To schedule a consultation at Essential Dermatology, contact the office or fill out an online form.
+To get started, call our office at (508) 827-2615 or request a consultation by filling out our online form.
+To book an appointment, schedule your visit as a new patient using our online scheduler or as an existing patient using the Mass General Brigham Patient Gateway.